dib-lab/q2-sourmash/README.md

 This is a QIIME 2 plugin.
 For details on QIIME 2, see https://qiime2.org.
 For details on sourmash, see http://sourmash.readthedocs.io/.

-# q2-sourmash

-## Installation
+## Installing the QIIME 2 sourmash plugin

 q2-sourmash is a QIIME 2 plugin for sourmash, a tool computing and comparing MinHash signatures for nucleotide sequences fast and effieciently.
 You can find out more about sourmash by reading the paper [(Brown and Irber, JOSS 2018)](http://joss.theoj.org/papers/10.21105/joss.00027) or checking out the [sourmash documentation](https://sourmash.readthedocs.io/en/latest/).

 You need to have QIIME 2 version 2018.4 or later.
 Also, regardless of which way you install, you need to be in a QIIME 2 environment for this to work.
-[Install QIIME 2](https://docs.qiime2.org/2018.8/install/) and activate the QIIME 2 virtual environment (e.g. `source activate qiime2-2018.8`), and then install sourmash by run:
+[Install QIIME 2](https://docs.qiime2.org/2018.8/install/) and activate the QIIME 2 virtual environment (e.g. `source activate qiime2-2018.8`), and then install sourmash by running:

 `conda install sourmash`